camspiers/luarocks/README.md

-# Rocks.nvim
+# Luarocks.nvim

-`rocks.nvim` is a Neovim plugin designed to streamline the installation of LuaRocks packages directly within Neovim.
+`luarocks.nvim` is a Neovim plugin designed to streamline the installation of LuaRocks packages directly within Neovim.
 It simplifies the process of managing Lua dependencies, ensuring a hassle-free experience for Neovim users.

 ## Requirements